easttennesseecc-star/Q-Top-Dog-IDE/MISSION_ACCOMPLISHED_VISUAL_SUMMARY.md

     └─ GitHub trusts it with certificates

   GitHub Copilot API Key:
-    ├─ For local applications (Q-IDE)
+    ├─ For local applications (Top Dog)
     └─ You explicitly grant permission

   Why the difference:
-    ├─ GitHub doesn't know if Q-IDE is real
+    ├─ GitHub doesn't know if Top Dog is real
     ├─ Could be a malicious app
     └─ Requires explicit API key for security